TheBodger/MMM-FeedDisplay/README.md

 ### Additional Notes

-there are some options in the code marked as TODO. ignore these.
+There are some options in the code marked as TODO. ignore these.

+Because the config is multilayered (config, then article and display - additioanl code is need to ensure that the entire config is merged with the defautls and passed to the ndoe_helper)

+The IDs must match between providers and consumers.
+Being a case sensitive environment extra care is needed here.

+The alternate method of merhing articles from disparate feeds requires that each feed must be provided with a unique title in the RSSSource area of the payload

-#### Article config options:
+#### Detailed Article config options:

 mergetype: 'none',		// how to merge multiple feeds togther
 						// none - no merging